Pseudorandomness

 Abstract

-Pseudorandomness is the theory of efficiently generating objects that ``look random'' despite being constructed using little or no randomness.
-This survey of the subject places particular emphasis on the intimate connections that have been discovered between a variety of fundamental ``pseudorandom objects'' that at first seem very different in nature: expander graphs, randomness extractors, list-decodable error-correcting codes, samplers, and pseudorandom generators.
-The survey also illustrates the significance the theory of pseudorandomness has for the study of computational complexity, algorithms, cryptography, combinatorics, and communications.
+This is a survey of pseudorandomness, the theory of efficiently generating objects that "look random" despite being constructed using little or no randomness.
+This theory has significance for a number of areas in computer science and mathematics, including computational complexity, algorithms, cryptography, combinatorics, communications, and additive number theory.
+Our treatment places particular emphasis on the intimate connections that have been discovered between a variety of fundamental "pseudorandom objects" that at first seem very different in nature: expander graphs, randomness extractors, list-decodable error-correcting codes, samplers, and pseudorandom generators.
 The structure of the presentation is meant to be suitable for teaching in a graduate-level course, with exercises accompanying each chapter.

 • Frontmatter [pdf]